Ghalicb/ICG-SwissGraphics/Project/Report/final/src/report.md

 When the ray intersects a surface, first we retrieve the material properties of the intersected object, there are then 3 possibilities which will be detailed:

-1. Mirror surface: for this one, we trace no shadow rays.
-The only color returned is the color returned by a recursive ray tracing in the reflected direction with respect the object normal.
+1. Mirror surfaces: for this one, we trace no shadow rays.
+The only color returned is the color returned by a recursive ray tracing in the reflected direction with respect to the object normal.

 2. Transparent objects: first we assume that the ambient material is air whose refraction index is approximated by 1.0.
 To implement the refraction, we used the Fresnel coefficient which gives the proportion of light that is reflected on a transparent surface given the incident angle and the refraction index of both material.
 This is mandatory to obtain visually satisfying results.

 3. Glossy (from perfectly reflecting to diffuse): we trace a shadow ray and a recursive new ray.
-What changes for each level of glossiness is the choose of the ray direction.
+What changes for each level of glossiness is the choice of the ray direction.
 We implemented a more or less glossy reflection.
 When the object is the least glossy, it is perfectly diffuse (the ray direction traced for the recursive call is perfectly random in the hemisphere with respect to the surface normal).
 When it is the most glossy, the vector chosen is the perfectly reflected one.
 The object can be in between these two extreme cases and is a bit reflective but not perfectly.

 ## Implementation
 ### Diffuse